How a short story became a four book fantasy adventure series

 The Chronicles of Midway

-What moved me to action, I don’t know, but one day I sat down at my PC and typed ‘Chapter 2’.
+What eventually moved me to action, I don’t know, but one day I sat down at my PC and typed ‘Chapter 2’.
 I had absolutely no idea what was going to happen next, but as I typed, the characters started to come alive.
 Once that happened, they became real people with their own thoughts and ideas, all I did was put a few guidelines in as to what type of world I wanted them living in.

 My own personal preference when reading a book or watching a movie is that there needs to be an ending, a satisfactory ending.
 I don’t mean it always has to be ‘happy ever after’, a resolution of any sort will suffice, as long as I’m not left dangling with a load of unanswered questions.
 With The Storyteller’s Book, although I’d given an ending, there was so much more that had to be dealt with, too many characters with incomplete stories of their own.
-When I continued through The Mines of Kothkish and The Warlords of Shreen, more characters arrived with their own stories to tell.
+When I continued on to The Mines of Kothkish and The Warlords of Shreen, more characters arrived with their own stories to tell.
 By now, I had a vague idea where I was going, but even so, it was the characters that were driving the story.
-I had to take enough control to ensure every question would have an answer, and there would be nothing left that was unresolved.
+I had to take enough control to ensure every question would have an answer, there would be nothing left that was unresolved.